GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 - oxd_id: oxd ID from client registration
 - scope: (Optional) A scope is an indication by the client that it wants to access some resource.
-- acr_values: (Optional) Required for extended authentication.
-Custom authentication script from Gluu server.
+- acr_values: (Optional) Custom authentication script from the Gluu server.
+Required for extended authentication.
-- prompt: (Optional) Values that specifies whether the Authorization Server prompts the End-User for reauthentication and consent
+- prompt: (Optional) Values that specifies whether the Authorization Server prompts the end user for reauthentication and consent
 - custom_params: (Optional) custom parameters
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)